aspuru-guzik-group/funsies/README.md

 **funsies** is a library and engine to build reproducible, composable computational workflows.
-- 🐍 funsies workflows are entirely in python.
+- 🐍 workflows are entirely in python.
-- 🪶 lightweight library with few dependencies.
+- 🐦 lightweight library with few dependencies.
 - 🚀 easy to deploy.
 - 🔧 embedabble in your own apps.